-San Diego Unified School District provides public education services for the community, as shown in Table 6-1 ad Figure 6-1.
-Charter and private schools are also located in the community and serve students from pre-kindergarten to eighth grade.
+San Diego Unified School District provides public education services for the community, as shown in Table 6-1.
+Charter and private schools are located in the community that serves students from pre-kindergarten to eighth grade.

 The San Diego Unified School District can address any future educational demands through various means such as limiting non-resident enrollment, reopening school facilities that are not currently being used for other purposes, and utilizing portable facilities.
 Public school may have the opportunity to be retrofitted and expanded with a second story to make efficient use of land, increase classroom space, and maintain outdoor play areas.
 The Recreation Element addresses the potential for enhancing the court and field areas at public schools as a joint use recreational facility for the community during non-school hours.